suatatan/suatatan.github.io/_posts/2016-01-01-prepare-your-speech-like-professionals.md

 ---
+categories:
+- genel
+date: 2016-01-01
 layout: post
-title: "Prepare your speech like professionals"
-date: 2016-01-01
-categories:
-  - "genel"
 tags:
+- apps
+- english
+- productivity
-  - "apps"
+- quickread
-  - "productivity"
+- technology
+title: Prepare your speech like professionals
 ---

 There is a good app which provide more than indexcards for speech.
 I have not tried yet.
 But i shall tray it.